Record-Setting Win Gone Unnoticed

 I think the Big N missed the memo that was sent around the office (or rather, world) on what their fans want.
 Nintendo apparently forgot to include any code in their emulation software to simulate the N64 Memory Pak peripheral.
 This means that any game that utilized it will have to forgo it completely.
 As of now, only Mario Kart 64 uses it for saving time trial ghosts, but there are games out there that use it far more extensively.

 Games like WinBack, Shadowman, and Extreme-G all used the memory pak for single-player game saves.
 The peripheral, which would connect to the expansion bay on the N64 controller, was integral to the enjoyment of these otherwise great games of yesteryear.
-So what does Nintendo have to say for themselves? → U R Not lamE.
+So what does Nintendo have to say for themselves?
+Apparently that we shouldn’t have even asked in the first place.
+In regards to the Mario Kart problem:

 Series Retrospective: Tekken